tegonal/cohiva/pwa/config/README.md

 - Check SVG files are valid
 - Ensure Icon Genie is installed: `yarn add -D @quasar/icongenie`
 - Verify minimum resolution (1024x1024)

+### Icons appear cut off or distorted

+If your logo appears trimmed or doesn't look good after icon generation:

+- Set `skipIconTrim: true` in `config/settings.ts`
+- This disables Icon Genie's automatic trimming/cropping
+- Useful for logos that need to preserve their original aspect ratio
+- Example: Logos with specific padding or whitespace requirements

 ### Fonts not loading